 When you start an application, Windows automatically store some of its data in prefetch folder and use the data as like superfetch to start an application faster and smoothly.
 It uses your hard drive.
 So, it is permanent.
 So, it gradually takes up places on your hard drive.

 But these superfetch and prefetch don’t work properly for large software like games.
 These lessen the performance of that kind of software.
-Again, SSD has low writing limit relative to HDD.
+Again, SSD has a low writing limit relative to HDD.
 SSD is faster than HDD too.
 So, it is inappropriate to use these technologies if you are an SSD user.

 Should I Disable Them?